Lunkaransar: Demographics

 In 2001, literacy rate in Lunkaransar stood at 61 percent of which male and female were 73 percent and 49 percent literate respectively.
 Overall literacy rate in the sub district has increased by 13 percent.
-Male literacy has gone up by 10 percent and female literacy rate has gone up by 18 percent.
+Male literacy has gone up by 10 percent and female literacy rate has gone up by 18 percent.The total number of villages under lunkaransar is 125.